 Lentil and Cabbage Stir-Fry – A wallet friendly meal

-- Lentil Salad with Mango Dressing – A plant based and veggie packed salad loaded with fresh flavours!
+- Lentil Salad with Mango Dressing – A veggie packed salad loaded with fresh flavours.

-- Butternut Squash Steaks with Herbed Lentils – Make “steaks” with butternut squash!
-This meal is as beautiful for the eyes as it is for your taste buds!
+- Butternut Squash Steaks with Herbed Lentils – Make “steaks” with butternut squash.
+This meal is a feast for your eyes and belly.

 - 1 onion, sliced